Residencia de Estudiantes: Today

-The Residencia is currently developing several research projects focused on two main areas: the study and dissemination of the archives and the analysis of current intellectual trends in order to explore how our culture is evolving and where is it going.
+The Residencia is currently developing several research projects focused on two main areas: the study and dissemination of the archives, and the analysis of current intellectual trends in order to explore how contemporary culture is evolving and where is it going.

 In 1990, the Residencia re-established its publishing house, which publishes research works, critical editions of the historical texts kept in its archives, poetry readings, lecturers and seminars held at the Residencia.
 Exceptional testimonies, such as the Archivo de la Palabra and the periodical Residencia are among its publications.

 Media interest

 The biopic Little Ashes (2009) depicts the Residencia in the 1920s, and the relationship of Lorca, Dalí, and Buñuel who were there at the time.